 - 3. Roll the dough between sheets of parchment paper to about 1/8-inch thickness.
 Refrigerate for 2 hours or up to overnight.

 - 4. Preheat the oven to 350°F (176° C).
-Coat a 10-inch tart or springform pan with a removable bottom with nonstick cooking spray or butter.
+Slick a 10-inch tart or springform pan with a removable bottom with nonstick cooking spray or butter.

 - 5. Press the dough onto the bottom and sides of the pan.
 Bake for 10 to 15 minutes, until firm to the touch.
 Don’t worry if the crust slouches down the edge of the pan a little as it bakes.
 Transfer the pan to a wire rack to cool.